kesdlvi/CPPomonaAttendanceTracker/README.md

 # CPPomonaFlip

-Tracking the attendance and points
+Tracking the attendance and points for members.

-CURRENT BUGS:
-make sure to not have duplicate rows in excel file. (ie clean up ur excel file before running in this program)